Note: Links with green underlines are shopping links and will open in a new window

 Above is a photo of a ranch rodeo contestant getting clotheslined in the wild cow milking event.
 While getting clotheslined is often an embarrassment for a cowboy, we think a case like this is an exception.
 This was a cowboy who knew the risks but was willing to take chances in order to get a fast time for his team.
 After he was knocked off his feet he still hung onto the rope and slowed the cow so his teammates could catch up.

-Cold-Backed (Definition 1 of 2) - A horse that is broke to ride, but bucks when ridden for first time that day or after a layoff of several days or longer.
+Cold-Backed (Definition 1 of 2) - A horse that is broke to ride, but bucks when ridden for the first time that day or after a layoff of several days or longer.

 Cold-Backed (Definition 2 of 2) - A horse with an overly sensitive or painful back.

 Colt - A colt is a young male horse, 4 years old or younger.
+It is also sometimes used as a more generic term to refer to any young horse regardless of gender.

 Cow (Definition 1 of 2) - A mature female animal belonging to the genus Bos, which includes the species cattle.
 Some females of other large animals, such as elephants and whales, are also called cows.